Fountain of Youth Wedding Venue Photo Guide

 As photographers, we're drawn to venues that offer variety and unexpected moments—the Fountain of Youth delivers both.
 The 15-acre property means we never run out of fresh backdrops, and the natural landscaping provides beautiful, diffused light throughout the day.

-The peacocks are the wild card that makes this venue truly special.
-You can't schedule when one will decide to fan its feathers behind your couple, but when it happens, it's pure magic.
+The peacocks are the wild card.
+You can't schedule when one will decide to fan its feathers behind your couple, but when it happens, the photos are unforgettable.
 We've captured some of our most memorable wedding portraits here simply by being patient and letting nature do its thing.

 The waterfront ceremony space is another standout.
 There's something powerful about exchanging vows with the marsh stretching out behind you, palm trees framing the scene, and nothing but open sky above.
 It feels untouched and timeless—exactly what a wedding should feel like.